Sub-subject: Doing Business in Jalisco Guadalajara (Mexico). Syllabus:

-As the United Mexican States has moved to high-value-added engineering productions, Guadalajara has become branded as the "Mexican Silicon Valley" and taken the lead in electronic design, opening research and development centers for global, business with complete product development.
+As the United Mexican States has moved to high-value-added engineering productions, Guadalajara has become branded as the “Mexican Silicon Valley” and taken the lead in electronic design, opening research and development centres for global, regional, and local business with complete product development.

 Guadalajara (7 millions of people, 6.5% of the total population of Mexico), ranks in the top five in all major foreign direct investment receivers of Latin American locations in high-tech.

 - The Aerospace industry in Guadalajara is one of the sectors with the fastest growth over the past five years.

-- Guadalajara International Book Fair is the biggest market in the World for Spanish language publications.
+- The Guadalajara International Book Fair is the biggest market in the World for Spanish language publications.

 Sources: Jalisco Gov.